apache/jackrabbit-filevault/src/site/markdown/usage.md

 ----------
 The vault sync service is used to synchronize repository content with a local filesystem representation and vice versa.
 This is achieved by installing an OSGi service that will listen for repository changes and scans the filesystem contents periodically.
 It uses the same serialization format as vault for mapping the repository contents to disk.
+For accessing the repository it uses an Apache Sling service (therefore can only be started when Sling JCR API and an according implementation bundle are available).

 The vault sync service is a development tool and it is highly discouraged to use it on a productive system.
 Also note that the service can only sync with the local filesystem and cannot be used for remote development.

-The initial version (2.3.22 / 2.4.24) only supports simple files and folders but detects special vault serialized files (`.content.xml`, `dialog.xml`, etc) and ignores them silently.
+Currently it only supports simple files (`nt:file`) and folders (`nt:hierachyNode`) but detects special vault serialized files
+(`.content.xml`, `dialog.xml`, etc) and ignores them silently ([JCRVLT-125](https://issues.apache.org/jira/browse/JCRVLT-125)).
 Thus it is possible to use vault sync on a default vlt checkout.

 ### Installation and Configuration